craftercms/docs/source/reference/modules/deployer/index.rst

 ^^^^^^
 Jacket
 ^^^^^^
-Indexing rich document content into a single search entry greatly improves searchability in your project.
-Crafter Deployer is able to index the content of a rich document (e.g. PDF, DOC, DOCX, PTT, etc.) along with metadata and content found in an associated descriptor item (the items that reference the rich document).
-This descriptor item is called a ``jacket``.
+Jackets are CrafterCMS content items that carry metadata about a binary file.
+Jackets _wrap_ a binary file and augment it with metadata that flows into the search index as a single document.
+This makes for a much richer and more effective search experience.
+Jackets are modeled as a content item like any other content item and can carry arbitrary fields.

+Crafter Deployer can index the content of a binary document if it can be transformed to text or has textual metadata.
+For example, PDF files, Office files, etc. will be indexed and made full-text-searchable.
+When jacketed, these files will be indexed along with the metadata provided by the jacket.

 Jackets are identified by their path and a regex that is configured at the Deployer configuration's target level.
 Administrators must configure where jackets are located via the ``base-target.yaml`` configuration file found in ``CRAFTER_HOME/bin/crafter-deployer/config/``.
-For Crafter Cloud users, deployment target configurations must be submitted to Crafter Cloud Ops.
 Jacket files live under ``/site/documents`` by default.

-Jackets are basically additional metadata for content.
-When a binary file (which includes documents like PDFs and word files) is indexed, the XML of the jacket, along with the content of the binary file, are indexed under the path of the binary file.
-E.g. when indexing the file ``/static-assets/documents/contracts/2024-contract.pdf``, the Deployer resolves its jacket at ``/site/documents/contracts/2024-contract.xml``, extracts the XML content of the jacket, and indexes everything under ``/static-assets/documents/contracts/2024-contract.pdf``
+An example of a how a jacket is resolved is to have a binary file ``/static-assets/documents/contracts/2024-contract.pdf``, and the Deployer resolves its jacket at ``/site/documents/contracts/2024-contract.xml``, extracts the XML content of the jacket, and indexes everything under ``/static-assets/documents/contracts/2024-contract.pdf``